I was cleaning up computer files and found these smiles.

 We have had absolutely beautiful fall weather since early September.
 We continued to have warm temperatures in the upper 70s and upper 80s and we even set a few daytime and overnight high temperature records.
 During that time, the trees displayed their beautiful fall colors.

 Unfortunately, the beautiful weather included no measurable rain for the entire month of October.
-We made up for that in the past 24 hours with 4+ inches of rain last week, then 7 inches of rain last night, and severe thunderstorm and tornado warnings both times.
+We made up for that with 4+ inches of rain last week, then 7 inches of rain last night, and severe thunderstorm and tornado warnings both times.
 I think that gets our area out of its drought status!
 The storms were followed by a cold front, so I don’t think we’re going to experience any more days in the upper 80s this year.
 It was wonderful while it lasted, but now it’s time for hot chocolate and snuggly sweaters and blankets.

 *The title quote is attributed to William Cullen Bryant

 With Christmas not that far in the future, I started thinking about our holiday decorations.
-Now that our children are grown and Ted and I are retired, it seems I no long have time for craft projects.
+Ironically, now that our children are grown and Ted and I are retired, it seems I no longer have time for craft projects.
 That’s a shame, because I enjoy doing a variety of crafts.
 It surprises me how many holiday decorations I’ve made over the years.

 Before we had children, I worked for the U.S. Bureau of the Census.
 Tabulations for the first computerized decennial census were in progress, and computer punch cards were everywhere.
 My office mates and I (and lots of other people with access to used punch cards) made Christmas wreaths from them.

 Years later, my friends and I became interested in pinecone Christmas wreaths.
-FYI, a great place to find free pinecones is in cemeteries.
+FYI, cemeteries are great places to find free pinecones.
 They plant a lot of evergreen trees in cemeteries!
 I made two wreaths for our home and eight more as Christmas gifts.

 When our kids were little, I knew they would enjoy an Advent calendar, so I made a calendar and the required 24 ornaments.
 When she had children of her own, Kari and I made Advent calendars together so she could hang one in her house as well.